The Feminist Press and TAYO Literary Magazine are honored to award the second Louise Meriwether First Book Prize to Claudia D. Hernández.

 In Knitting the Fog, Hernández shares the story of her family’s migration from Guatemala to the United States through a fusion of poetry and narrative essay.
-The book will be published by the Feminist Press in 2019.
+The book will be published by the Feminist Press later this year.

 Read more about the prize here.

 Mamá was always running away from something, someone.
 Her present, her past, the hunger that chased her, Papá’s drunkenness and obsessiveness, her mother’s abandonment, the heat of Mayuelas or the coldness of Tactic, her beauty— her long hair.

 I remember when Mamá would bathe Consuelo and me together in the Pila, a washbasin made out of cement.
 I was four and Consuelo was six.
 We didn’t have hot water; our pila was out in the patio surrounded by the shade of the tamarindo trees.
 The water came straight from the river, cold and fresh.
 Mamá never allowed us to drink it.